Applying to Dartmouth’s MPH and MS Programs

 Eligibility Requirements

-- A bachelor's degree must be conferred before attending Dartmouth.
-There are no specific course requirements to be completed at the undergraduate level.
+- For the MPH program, there are no specific course requirements to be completed at the undergraduate level.

 - No prior work experience is required; however, work experience, community service experience, and/or volunteer experience are encouraged.